Workers' Comp Adjuster Tricks & Insurance Company Tactics (2026)

 How It Works

-Your adjuster calls within days of your injury.
+Your insurance claims adjuster calls within days of your injury.
 They're warm, concerned, and helpful.
 They say things like "we're here to help you" and "we want to get this resolved quickly so you can move on."

 This friendliness serves a purpose: to get you to let your guard down and make damaging statements.
+It's one of the oldest adjuster tricks in the book.

 What They're Really Doing